 The color volume is adequate, especially in the DCI-P3 color space, which is the most common for HDR content.
 The TV doesn't display darker colors well but can display brighter colors than the Samsung AU8000.
 It displays saturated blues but is limited with greens and reds.
 It does a poor job covering the wider Rec.
 2020 color space; however, this isn't surprising for an entry-level model.

 The TV has passable pre-calibration accuracy.
 Its color temperature is very warm; colors have a reddish hue.
 The TV's white balance accuracy is inadequate; darker shades of gray aren't accurately portrayed.
-It's also shown in the TV's gamma curve, with darker shades of gray being significantly darker than the reference.
-Gamma is darker than the 2.2 target, reinforcing that this TV is better suited for a dark room.
+It's also shown in the TV's gamma curve, with darker shades of gray being significantly darker than the 2.2 reference target.
 The TV's color accuracy is alright, with colors slightly deviating from the reference throughout.

 The Samsung CU8000 has decent gray uniformity.
 The sides of the screen are darker than the center, and there are some obvious uniformity issues.
-There are patchy areas throughout, which is noticeable in scenes with large areas of uniform color.
+There are patchy areas throughout, which is noticeable in scenes with large areas of uniform color, like when watching sports like hockey.
 Near-dark scenes fare better, although the sides of the screen are noticeably brighter than the center.

-The Samsung CU8000 has surprisingly great low-quality content smoothing.
-This was a low point of previous models like the Samsung AU8000 and TU8000, but this time it does a great job smoothing out low-quality content when Noise Reduction is set to 'Auto'.
+The TV has great low-quality content smoothing.
+This was a low point of previous models like the Samsung AU8000 and TU8000, but this time it does a great job smoothing out low-quality content when Noise Reduction is set to 'Auto.'

-The Samsung CU8000 has a poor response time, a clear downgrade from 2021's Samsung AU8000 and 2020's Samsung TU8000.
+The TV has a poor response time, a clear downgrade from 2021's Samsung AU8000 and 2020's Samsung TU8000.
 A slow response time leads to significant motion blur, so it's not ideal for fast-paced action in sports or games.
 In particular, this TV is bad at dark screen transitions, which results in significant ghosting in dark scenes; this isn't the TV for fans of games like Resident Evil.
-The Samsung CU7000/CU7000D has a much better response time, so check that one out if response time is of particular importance to you.
+The Samsung CU7000/CU7000D has a much faster response time, so check that one out if response time is important to you.

 This TV supports backlight strobing, more commonly known as black frame insertion (BFI).
 The feature is designed to improve the appearance of motion by strobing its backlight; this reduces the amount of persistence blur.
 It flickers at 60Hz when enabled outside of Game Mode and 120Hz when Game Mode is enabled.
 This results in bad motion duplication since this TV uses a 60Hz panel.
 The flicker on the Samsung CU8000 is poorly timed, resulting in noticeable crosstalk.
 Also, black frame insertion lowers the TV's brightness, which can annoy some users.